Losliya To Make Her Debut In Movies? The Bigg Boss Tamil 3 Contestant To Star Opposite This Hero?

 The young actor is well-known for script selections and each film of Arulnithi's has had something novel to offer to the audiences.
 Most recently. the actor was seen in a thriller named K 13 that released during the summer season.
 The film had won the praises of the critics.
 Moreover, Arulnithi movies also have had strong female characters and hence, it is being said that it would be a befitting debut for Losliya in Tamil movies.
 However, no official confirmation has come up regarding her debut in Tamil movies as yet.

 As far as Bigg Boss 3 Tamil is concerned, the show has now entered the fourth week and now, 14 contestants are in the fray.
-Losliya has now made it to the eviction list so far, which defines her popularity.
+Losliya has not made it to the eviction list so far, which defines her popularity.
 Her fans have formed Losliya Army on the online circuits.
-More importantly, she is one among the contestants, who has high chances to making it to the final rounds of the show.
+More importantly, she is one among the contestants, who has high chances of making it to the final rounds of the show.